 Paying tribute to the recently departed Maya Angelou while commemorating the 70th anniversary of the D-Day invasion of Normandy, Harrington said: "We wish for you courage in life," while paraphrasing Angelou by adding, "One is not necessarily born with courage, but born with potential."

 Superintendent of Schools Kelly Clenchy quoted from Angelou, country music group Rascal Flatts and John F. Kennedy in his speech, but focused on a similar theme.

 "Courage is the most important of all virtues," he said.
 "Take this notion of courage with you.
 Courage is what moves us and drives us to be all we can be."

 School Committee member Paul Avella said: "View each day as an opportunity to be your best.
 Approach each day with enthusiasm.
-We know history is written in the past tense, but it is created in the present tense.
-You have the opportunity to create history.
-Don't blow it."

 Co-salutatorians Andrew MacGregor and Julia Pitino shared memories of their time in Littleton, with Pitino advising classmates, "In your life, happiness come first."

 Class President Stephanie Gentile reminded her fellow graduates to "be kind, be open and be a friend to anyone you meet.
 Remember where you came from.
 Littleton has been good to us.
 We are all the MVPs of the class of 2014."